 Thank You to Sylvia Duckworth @sylviaduckworth from Toronto, Canada for designing the graphics for the Levels of Engagement.
 Please make sure you visit http://sylviaduckworth.com for all the graphics she created and to ask her for permission to use any of her graphics.

-Relevant websites about moving to learner agency:
+A few relevant websites about moving to learner agency:

-- Continuum of Choice
+- Opportunities for Choice

-- Continuum of Ownership
+- Development of Ownership

 - Build a Toolkit so Learners are Future Ready